remygatins/BlackSeaBass_project/lab_notebook/2020-BSB-DNA-extraction.md

 The samples below are distributed in two 96-well plates ID 2021_Centropristis_striata_BlaSeaBass_ddRADSeq_Plate1 and Plate2.

+Each plate also has 2 blanks (2 completely empty wells).

 28 ul of each sample was sent to library prep and sequencing; concentration of each sample (based on Qubit) and plate layout can be found in

 ![UMN_samplesheet](https://github.com/thais-neu/BlackSeaBass_project/blob/master/TBittar_GBS_Ext_Plate_Subm_2019_v1.xlsx)